Evacuations underway after freight train derails in Matteson, Illinois

 - Charles Street

-Village officials said the order includes areas 1 mile south of Main Street and 217th Street, 1 mile west of Main Street, and 0.25 miles east of Main Street.
+Village officials said the order includes areas one mile south of Main Street and 217th Street, one mile west of Main Street, and a quarter-mile east of Main Street.

 Residents should plan for a "long-term evacuation."

-"Ensure you take any medication and supplies you may need with you," Village officials said.
+"Ensure you take any medication and supplies you may need with you," a village spokesperson said.

 Police have not confirmed if there are any injuries.